gordonguthrie/TheManual/docs/chapter3/how_synthdefs_are_loaded.md

 ![boot sequence](../images/uml/boot_sequence.png)

-Using a combination of the logging techiques in the previous section we can soon find out roughly how it works.
+Using a combination of the logging techniques in the previous section we can soon find out roughly how it works.

 The very earliest message we see in the GUI is: